All Products

 Why am I unable to find the data disk that I purchased for an ECS instance?

-How many disks can be attached to a single ECS instance?
+How many disks can be attached to one ECS instance?

 Note

-Why am I unable to find the desired ECS instance when I attempt to attach a disk?
+Why am I unable to find the desired ECS instance when I attempt to attach a disk to it?

 Can I attach a disk to an ECS instance that resides within a different zone?

-No, a disk cannot be attached to an ECS instance that resides within a different zone.
-A pay-as-you-go disk can be attached only to an ECS instance that resides within the same zone.
+No, a pay-as-you-go disk can only be attached to an ECS instance that is in the same zone.

 Will data in a data disk be lost when I detach the disk?